Deskime/Windows-12/README.md

 Run the file `Windows 12.theme` and wait.
 After 15-20 seconds, you should see your computer looks change.
 <br><br>
 Finally, reboot your computer or restart `explorer.exe` from Task Manager to see the icons changed.

-> [!CAUTION]
-> You may see an error "Cannot import .....\icon.reg: Not all data was successfully written to the registry".
-This error arises while changing the C: Icon.
-If the error persists, manually change this icon from the Registry Editor or create an issue and we will help you resolve this.

 ---